dzackgarza/Notes/Conferences/UCSD Algebraic Geometry Jan 2019/Friday.md

 Gives a "dual special Lagrangian torus fibration".

-Fukaya category: objects are lagrangians, morphisms are Floer cohomology?
+Fukaya category: objects are lagrangians, morphisms are Floer homology?
 Equivalent to sheaves on a site for quasi-projective varieties?